 Cloth Diapering Specific Strategies

 During my new mom keener days when I had time for oodles of research, I ran across comments saying cloth diapered children often potty train earlier because they feel the wetness more easily than in typical disposables.
 Well I guess I just did a way to good of a job picking out moisture wicking fabrics because this was not true for us!
+So here are some cloth-specific diaper change tips and tricks.

 1) Have a stash of your simplest diapers set aside for when your child is most uncooperative.